|

 more room for the audience, who can walk all around Colossus now.

-The image above shows Colossus in September 2013 during a presentation
+The image below shows Colossus in September 2013 during a presentation

 by volunteer Kevin Coleman.
-At the very left is Chief Colossus Engineer
+At the far left is Chief Colossus Engineer

 Phil Hayes.